Scientific Programming 1

 In this course you’ll mostly work independently and ask for help online.
-We have created a special “Stack Overflow” section, for which you will be invited as soon as you register on this website.
+We have created a special “Stack Overflow” section, for which you will be invited as the course starts.

-The lab is open for you on Tuesdays 15:00–17:00.
-You can find us in room A1.22 at the Science Park 904 building.
+The lab is open for you on Tuesdays 15:00–17:00 in room A1.24 and Fridays 15:00–17:00 in room A1.22.
+These rooms are at the Science Park 904 building.
 When coming to the lab for the first time, please find your teacher and introduce yourself!
 That way it’s easier to ask questions when needed.